hungngocphat01/NES-Arduino-Calculator/README.md

 ## How does it work
 - The calculator receives input from the 4x4 matrix keypad, parses the tokens immediately as soon as they are sent from the keypad, and categorizes them into ``numbers`` and ``operators``.
-- After that, it will convert the original infix expression into a postfix expression, then evaluate it (Shunting-yard algorithm).
+- After that, the board converts the original infix expression into a postfix expression, then evaluates it (Shunting-yard algorithm).
-- The result will appear on the LCD screen if there is no error reported.
+- The result will appear on the LCD screen if there was no error reported.

 ## Input
 - 4x4 matrix keypad.